shendeashish09/github-pages-with-jekyll/_posts/2022-06-13-my-first-blog-post.md

 ---
-title: "Datorama"
+title: "Salesforce Datorama"
 date: 2022-06-13
 ---
-Datorama is a cloud-based Business Intelligence Tool from Salesforce.
-It's considered a marketing intelligence platform, and it gives marketers a friendly way to access media data specifically.
+Salesforce Datorama is a tool where you can integrate all your data from marketing and advertising platforms, web analytics, CRM, e-commerce, and more.
+You can then use this unified view of your data to optimize campaign performance and discover and act on insights in real time.